 For networked chargers, the Recipient shall collect and retain the maintenance records specified in this section.
-The Recipient shall retain the services of a charging network provider that meets the criteria in 1. through 4. to record, retain, and transmit the remote monitoring data for networked chargers specified in this section.
+The Recipient shall retain the services of a charging network provider that meets the criteria in items 1 through 4 below to record, retain, and transmit the remote monitoring data for networked chargers specified in this section.

-The charging network provider must have an API of the CEC's choosing to permit the charging network provider to transfer the data required in this section directly to the CEC or the CEC's designee within 60 minutes of the record's generation.
-Station Management System in the Open Charge Alliance OCPP Certification Program for OCPP version 2.0.1, published May 24, 2023, or a subsequent version of OCPP for Core, Advanced Security, and ISO 15118 Support functionalities.
-For networked chargers, the charging network provider's central system must have connection to the chargers using OCPP version 2.0.1 or a subsequent version of OCPP.
-This does not preclude the additional use of other communication protocols.
-For networked chargers, the charging network provider and chargers must transmit the following protocol data units between the Central Management
+- 1. The charging network provider must have an API of the CEC's choosing to permit the charging network provider to transfer the data required in this section directly to the CEC or the CEC's designee within 60 minutes of the record's generation. - The charging network provider must have Subset Certification of the Charging Station Management System in the Open Charge Alliance OCPP Certification Program for OCPP version 2.0.1, published May 24, 2023, or a subsequent version of OCPP for Core, Advanced Security, and ISO 15118 Support functionalities.

-System and the charger(s) as specified in OCPP version 2.0.1 or a subsequent version of OCPP:
+- For networked chargers, the charging network provider's central system must have connection to the chargers using OCPP version 2.0.1 or a subsequent version of OCPP.
+This does not preclude the additional use of other communication protocols. - 4.
+For networked chargers, the charging network provider and chargers must transmit the following protocol data units between the Central Management System and the charger(s) as specified in OCPP version 2.0.1 or a subsequent version of OCPP: - a.

-- a.
 HeartbeatRequest shall be transmitted to the Central Management System by the charger on a set interval. - b.
 HeartbeatResponse shall be transmitted to the charger by the Central Management System in response to any received HeartbeatResponse. - c.
 StatusNotificationRequest shall be transmitted by the charger to the Central Management System any time the charger or an associated charging port's operative status changes. - d.
 BootNotificationRequest shall be transmitted by the charger to the Central Management System any time the charger is powered on. - e.
 BootNotificationResponse shall be transmitted by the Central Management System to the charger in response to any received BootNotificationRequest.